Furness Railway

-The Furness Railway (Furness) was a railway company operating in the Furness area of Lancashire in North West England.
+The Furness Railway (FR) was a railway company operating in the Furness area of Lancashire in North West England.

 History

 Formation

 In the early 1840s, the owners of iron ore mines in the Furness district of Lancashire became interested in a waggonway from their mines to Barrow; the project was adopted and expanded by the Duke of Buccleuch and the Earl of Burlington.
 Advertisements in 1843 announced a scheme, supported by their Lordships, for a Furness Railway to link Ulverston 'the capital of the district', iron ore mines (at Dalton-in-Furness) and slate mines (at Kirkby-in-Furness) with the coast at Barrow harbour and at Piel pier.
 Traffic on the line would be horse-drawn, but the line was to be laid out to allow easy conversion to the use of steam power.

 A survey had already been carried out by James Walker.
 "The primary object of this undertaking" explained a subsequent advertisement "is to improve the present very dilatory provision for the transport of the valuable Mineral products of Furness and adjoining Districts to the Coast" but it was noted from the start that much of the line would form part of any coastal route north from Lancaster.

-The subscription to the company was largely taken up by the Duke and the Earl, and their associates; although there were some local subscribers - Henry Schneider was on the company's provisional committee - failure to attract local capital meant that the original intention to serve Ulverston was dropped.
-The company's Bill was not opposed in Parliament and the Act was given Royal Assent on 23 May 1844.
-A further Act in 1846 authorised extensions from Kirkby to Broughton-in-Furness, and from Dalton to Ulverston.
+The subscription to the company was largely taken up by the duke and the earl, and their associates; although there were some local subscribers – Henry Schneider was on the company's provisional committee – failure to attract local capital meant that the original intention to serve Ulverston was dropped.
+The company's bill was not opposed in Parliament and the act was given royal assent on 23 May 1844 as the Furness Railway Act 1844 (7 & 8 Vict. c. xxii).
+A further act in 1846 authorised extensions from Kirkby to Broughton-in-Furness, and from Dalton to Ulverston.
 Goods traffic began running between Dalton and Barrow in June 1846, operated by a single locomotive.
 The line was passed for passenger use early in August 1846; by the end of the month, passenger trains were running from Dalton to Piel pier, connecting with a steamer to Fleetwood.